 FINMA has concluded international bilateral agreements with various foreign authorities.
 These agreements are essential for facilitating cooperation, particularly when FINMA maintains regular contact with a foreign authority.
 Concluding an agreement may also be a prerequisite for the admission of Swiss-supervised institutions to a foreign market, or vice versa.

 In addition to bilateral agreements, there are also multilateral cooperation agreements.
-For example, both IOSCO and IAIS have drawn up a Multilateral Memorandum of Understand-ing (MMoU).
-The IOSCO MMoU and the IAIS MMoU establish an international standard for supervisory cooperation.
-FINMA and many supervisory authorities from other countries have signed both of these agreements.
+For example, both IOSCO and IAIS have drawn up Multilateral Memoranda of Understanding (MMoU).
+The IOSCO MMoU, the IOSCO EMMoU (Enhanced Memorandum of Understanding) and the IAIS MMoU establish an international standard for supervisory cooperation.
+FINMA and many supervisory authorities from other countries have signed these agreements.

-Owing to their non-binding nature, the agreements concluded by FINMA do not create legally enforceable rights or obligations for FINMA, foreign partner authorities and / or other third parties.
+Owing to their non-binding nature, the agreements concluded by FINMA do not create legally enforceable rights or obligations for FINMA, foreign partner authorities and other third parties.
 They should therefore be differentiated from treaties.
-In view of their non-binding character, agreements are not usually published.
+In view of this, the content of agreements is not usually published.